 Ben is a native of Southern Ontario, Canada and was involved in a number of ministries in his home church and community.
 Ben received his bachelor’s degree in Biblical Studies from Emmaus Bible College and continued his graduate work at Dallas Theological Seminary, earning his M.A. in Biblical Counseling.
 Ben worked in the Dallas area for a number of years in private practice and at the nationally known Minirth Clinic specializing in adolescent rehab and mental health disorders.
 Ben is currently pursuing a Ph.D. in General Psychology from Northcentral University and is a Licensed Mental Health Counselor in the state of Iowa.
 He ministers at Emmaus Bible College as the Chair and professor in the Counseling Psychology department and maintains a small counseling practice in the community.

 Ben & his wife Jenna live in Dubuque, IA with their four children Elias, Zachary, Ainsley and Olivia.
 They are privileged to serve in various ministries at their local church (Anchor Community Church) and in their community.

 After his Emmaus education, Alex received his undergraduate degree from Colorado Christian University and went on to earn his Master in Divinity degree from Denver Seminary.
-For the past 36 years he has served as an elder at Littleton Bible Chapel.
+For the past 37 years he has served as an elder at Littleton Bible Chapel.
 A gifted Bible teacher and popular speaker, Alex has helped thousands of churches worldwide through his expository writing ministry.
-Alex resides with his wife, Marilyn, in Littleton, Colorado, and has four married daughters and eight grandchildren.
+Alex resides with his wife, Marilyn, in Littleton, Colorado, and has four married daughters and eleven grandchildren.